-- 7.1 If an ECT encounters difficulties with meeting the Teachers' Standards, the following procedures will be put into place: - The Tutor will use the 'Unsatisfactory Progress or Concerns' guidance to structure the support available to the ECT, put in place a formal Action Plan and to formally meet with the ECT to outline the concerns when appropriate. - An expectation is established that the support provided will enable any weaknesses to be addressed. - A record of the exact nature of the problem and advice given on how to address this and the support to be provided. - Agreed, attainable targets for action within an agreed timescale, with specific and practical steps outlined for securing an improvement in practice. - Experienced colleagues will model aspects of good practice so that the ECT can focus attention on particular areas of teaching through observation. - Early warning of the risk of failure to meet one or more of the Teachers' Standards will be given to the ECT.
+- 7.1 If an ECT encounters difficulties with meeting the Teachers' Standards, the following procedures will be put into place: - The Tutor will use the relevant guidance provided by the Appropriate Body to structure the support available to the ECT, put in place a formal Support Plan and to formally write to the ECT to outline the concerns when appropriate. - An expectation is established that the support provided will enable any weaknesses to be addressed. - A record of the exact nature of the problem and advice given on how to address this and the support to be provided. - Agreed, attainable targets for action within an agreed timescale, with specific and practical steps outlined for securing an improvement in practice. - Experienced colleagues will model aspects of good practice so that the ECT can focus attention on particular areas of teaching through observation. - Early warning of the risk of failure to meet one or more of the Teachers' Standards will be given to the ECT.
 The named Appropriate Body contact will be informed as soon as it becomes clear an ECT is at risk of not meeting one or more of the Teachers' Standards.